 Greers Ferry is a tiny city located in the state of Arkansas.
 With a population of 871 people and two constituent neighborhoods, Greers Ferry is the 192nd largest community in Arkansas.

-The per capita income in Greers Ferry in 2010 was $21,094, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,376 for a family of four.
-However, Greers Ferry contains both very wealthy and poor people as well.
+The per capita income in Greers Ferry in 2010 was $18,367, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,468 for a family of four.

 The people who call Greers Ferry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greers Ferry residents report their race to be White.
-Important ancestries of people in Greers Ferry include Irish, English, Dutch, and Welsh.
+Important ancestries of people in Greers Ferry include German, English, Scots-Irish, and Welsh.

 The most common language spoken in Greers Ferry is English.
 Other important languages spoken here include Spanish and French.